-The mission of the Public University of Navarra (UPNA) is to contribute to the progress of society through the creation and transmission of knowledge and the promotion of culture, achieving the comprehensive training of persons and promoting values such as quality, the effort, teamwork, coexistence in diversity and social responsibility.
+The mission of the Public University of Navarra (UPNA) is to contribute to the progress of society through the generation, dissemination and transmission of cultural, scientific and technical knowledge, and the all-round development of the individual.

-Along with the universities of Zaragoza, Lleida and La Rioja, the Public University of Navarre forms the Campus Iberus, distinguished by the Spanish Ministry of Education as a Campus of International Excellence (CEI).
-This project is based on three areas of expertise: materials and technology to improve quality of life (with two aspects: health technology and energy and environment); agri-food and nutrition; and memory, heritage and identities.
+The UPNA also forms part, together with the universities of Zaragoza, La Rioja and Lleida, of the Campus Iberus, distinguished by the Ministry of Education as a Campus of International Excellence (CEI).
+This project is based on three areas of specialisation: materials and technology to enhance the quality of life (with two branches: technology for health, and energy and the environment); agrifood and nutrition; and memory, heritage and identities.

 Meanwhile, in order to boost links with business and society, the UPNA and the University-Society Foundation have signed numerous agreements with institutions and social and business organisations.
 493 companies took part in placement and internship programmes for students and graduates in 2017.